 The same holds true for the risk of evolving type II diabetes, by far the most common kind.

-And medium exercise like walking can do just as much to control weight as vigorous exercise such as jogging, since the large number of calories burned depends on how much ground you cover, not how quick you cover it.
+And medium exercise like walking can do just as much to control weight as vigorous exercise such as jogging since a large number of calories burned depends on how much ground you cover, not how quick you cover it.

 In fact, average exercise is potentially more effective than vigorous for most people, since they can walk much further than they can run.

-Sports drinks can aid you exercise more safely and also more effectively.
+Sports drinks can aid you to exercise more safely and also more efficient.